Anna Maria Island Restaurant Guide

 If Beach Bistro is a little bit out of your price range, but you still want to eat a delicious meal, check out Eat Here on Anna Maria Island.
 It has the same owners but a more affordable price point.
 You’ll find American fare with a twist at Eat Here and a fun atmosphere.
 If you’re looking for a place to order take-out pizza, this is definitely one of the best local places on the island for it.

 The Sandbar is a must-visit during your stay on Anna Maria Island.
 It is one of the most well-known, iconic restaurants on the island, and for good reason.
 The Sandbar is directly on the beach, has an incredible menu, and you might even catch a beautiful wedding ceremony happening on the beach.
 They also ethically source all of their ingredients which gets an A+ from me!

 Beach Bistro is oh so fancy!
 You’ll want to dress up if you eat here.
 You can dine on the beach and watch the sunset over Holmes Beach.
 It is one of the most high-end restaurants on the island so it is a bit more formal than most other AMI establishments.
 Try the Bistro Experience tasting menu if you’re feeling extra!
 Beach Bistro is great if you’re celebrating a special occasion.

 The Waterfront Restaurant is on the Tampa Bay side of the island, just a short walk from Anna Maria City Pier.
-The menu is absolutely incredible and the best meal I have had on the island was here.
+The menu is absolutely incredible and I had the best meal on the island here.
 The Waterfront has rotating seasonal menus to ensure you’re getting the freshest and most mouth-watering dishes.
 I highly recommend eating here!
 Pro tip: go for lunch if you want to save a few bucks.